 I’m not criticizing any of the hard-working professionals in the eating disorder field.
 Nor do I suggest we throw out what’s already working, but I do wonder: what’s missing?
 What else could we be doing to make a greater impact on shortening the duration and reducing the severity of many eating disorders?

 A big part of the problem is that eating disorder research is chronically underfunded.
-So compared to almost any other serious condition, there is relatively little scientific data to work with.
+So compared to almost any other serious condition, there is relatively little scientific data to work with, particularly with non-anorexia diagnoses.
 Most of what we know about treating eating disorders comes from small studies, trial and error, and is the result of tremendous effort by parents, professionals, and people who have/had eating disorders.

 My unique perspective on eating disorders comes from a combination of research and lived experience.
 I had an eating disorder for most of my life.
 Since recovering, I’ve been dedicated to understanding, decoding, and writing about eating disorders.